StefanGerrits2/Frontend-Applications/README.md

 * Material

 <details>
-<summary>Click here for a query I have written to get all dolls</summary>
+<summary>Click here to see a query I have written in SPARQL to get all dolls from the API</summary>
 <br>

     PREFIX dc: <http://purl.org/dc/elements/1.1/>